 The action was promoted by women activists of the organization "World without Wars and Violence"Ecuador chapter who participated in the Central American March of 2017 as international observers.

-That small group was connecting with activists from other cities in Bogota, Lima, Santiago, Sucre, Cordova, Sao Paulo and little by little a network was created, not without difficulties, and a journey, events, conversations and also a group of participants within the base team that would make the whole journey.
+That small group was connecting with activists from other cities in Bogota,, Lima, Santiago, Sucre, Cordova, Sao Paulo and little by little a network was formed, not without difficulties, and a route, events, conversations and also a group of participants within the base team that would make the whole journey.
 Later, more humanist, environmentalist, pacifist and nonviolent activists joined, as well as organizations, universities, schools, municipalities and collectives from different countries that, together, made the March possible.

 Sixty activists from Pacific Corridor, among those who marched four Colombians who made the complete journey, converged in Santiago de Chile with those who came from Atlantic Corridor in what was the final stage of a March that traveled forty-three locations, between cities and municipalities, where numerous events were developed promoting Peace and Nonviolence.